jgerstmayr/EXUDYN/docs/RST/cInterface/MainSystem.rst

 * | **ActivateRendering**\ (\ *flag*\  = True):
   | activate (flag=True) or deactivate (flag=False) rendering for this system
 * | **SetPreStepUserFunction**\ (\ *value*\ ):
   | Sets a user function PreStepUserFunction(mbs, t) executed at beginning of every computation step; in normal case return True; return False to stop simulation after current step; set to 0 (integer) in order to erase user function.
-Note that the time returned is already the end of the step, which allows to compute forces consistently with trapezoidal integrators; for higher order Runge-Kutta methods, step time will be available only in object-user functions.
+Note that the time t in the args is already the end of the step, which allows to compute forces consistently with trapezoidal integrators; for higher order Runge-Kutta methods, step time will be available only in object-user functions.
+The PreStepUserFunction is recommended e.g., for prescribing forces or set values of actuators
   | *Example*:

   .. code-block:: python